๐Ÿงฎ

 Frequently Asked Questions

-Common questions about how to calculate peptide dosing from concentration and volume
+Common questions about peptide concentration and volume

 U-100 means the syringe is calibrated so that 100 units equals 1 mL.
 When using U-100 syringes for peptide dosing, multiply your calculated volume in mL by 100 to get the number of units to draw.
 A 0.05 mL dose equals 5 units on a U-100 syringe.